pjtunstall/smart-road/README.md

 ## Usage

-Arrow keys to spawn cars traveling in a chosen direction, `R` to spawn a car traveling in a random direction, `ESC` or close the window to end the simulation and see the stats.
+- Arrow keys to spawn cars traveling in the chosen direction.

-## Todo
+- `R` to spawn a car traveling in a random direction.

-- Replace i32 with u32 where possible.
+- `ESC` to closes the window, ending the simulation, and display some stats.